Victory-Hugo/S1-seqmagick-v2/docs/index.rst

 Supported File Extensions
 =========================

-By default, ``seqmagick`` infers the file type from extension.
+By default, ``seqmagick2`` infers the file type from extension.
 Currently mapped extensions are:

 .. include:: extensions.rst